 Awards of Merit in Housing and Community Development

-The Application Process for the 2013 Awards of Merit is NOW CLOSED.
-Thank you to all of the agencies who submitted applications.
+The Application Process for the 2014 Awards of Merit is NOW CLOSED.
+Thank you to everyone who submitted applications.

-To give national recognition to innovative housing and community development projects, programs, and services provided by NAHRO agency members throughout the country; to provide additional opportunities to inform the public of the best in housing and community development; and to create a resource bank of information on significant innovative activities performed by housing and redevelopment agencies and community development departments.
-Information from award recipients also will be used to support NAHRO's positions at HUD and in Congress.
-All entries are judged on their own merit—not in competition with each other.
+The NAHRO Agency Awards Program was created to give national recognition to the achievement and innovation of NAHRO agency/organizational members throughout the country; to provide additional opportunities to inform the public of the best in housing and community development; and to create a resource bank of information on significant, innovative activities performed by housing and redevelopment agencies and community development departments.
+Since 1989, NAHRO has honored nearly 5,500 programs.

 Program Innovation: Resident and Client Services -- Includes programs that enhance the lives of residents and clients:

 - Self-Sufficiency Programs—Including employment, job readiness, homeownership counseling, etc.

 - Youth Programs—Including education, summer programs, recreation, etc.